 My point is not that these are either insights or delusions.
 Taken together, these are some of the building blocks for extending the paradigms in cognitive psychology and the philosophy of mind to become multistate.

 More than that, is this a clue to new, wider intellectual technique?
-What may be important here are not the particulars in the list that Shanon discovered, but that he may have stumbled onto a method for constructing new paradigms that may be useful across academia and widely in society.
+What may be important here are not the particulars in the previous list that Shanon discovered, but that he may have stumbled onto a method for constructing new paradigms that may be useful across academia and widely in society.
 When using psychedelics’ cognitive processes, can other researchers spot anomalies in their fields too?
 Will these insights help them delineate some otherwise unacknowledged assumptions?
 Make observations they wouldn’t in their default states?
 Even formulate new paradigms?
 Certainly, some of what seems at the time to be insightful discoveries will appear silly from the calmness of the next day’s default rationality, but not all.

 Metaintellignce